< BACK

 Pay Salutation is a somatic exploration of Kali - the national martial art of the Philippines, also known as Arnis/Escrima/Eskrima.
 It is a system that emphasizes weapon-based fighting with sticks, knives, bladed weapons, and various improvised weapons, as well as "open hand" techniques.

-Performed by members of the Chrysalis Kali Collective, “a group of Filipina/x women redefining power, reclaiming ancestral wisdom, and restoring resilience through the practice of Kali, Filipino Martial Arts” with whom Garcia trains - this performance opens up a deeper dive into the potentials of Kali when one is not operating in the reactive modes of fight, flight, or freeze.
-It offers slowness as an aesthetic platform for somatic curiosity and assessment, as well as offensive drills and combinations to demonstrate the importance of repetition and practice, all useful techniques in the spectrum of healing collective trauma.
+The choreography is performed by members of the Chrysalis Kali Collective, “a group of Filipina/x women redefining power, reclaiming ancestral wisdom, and restoring resilience through the practice of Kali, Filipino Martial Arts” with whom Garcia trains.
+This performance addresses bio-behavioural stress responses, focusing on when one is not operating in the reactive modes of fight, flight, or freeze.
+It offers slowness as an aesthetic platform for somatic curiosity and assessment as a way to “tend-and-befriend,” which is synonymous with oxytocin, correlating with female reproductive hormones.

 Flow Continuum